-Thus it seems to me that Paul's "proclamation-defense" is clearly anchored in the death, burial and especially the resurrection of Jesus Christ, not in the formal proofs of "classical apologetics."
-But neither can we view Paul's apologetic through the lens of semi-Pelagian Evangelical evidential apologetics which see Christian evidences are merely additional inducements for one to make a "decision" for Jesus.
-For Paul's apologetic is based in his theological core and given human sinfulness and moral depravity typical of this present "evil age," evidential "facts" by themselves cannot tip the scale from unbelief to faith.
-For Paul it is the gospel-the wisdom of the age to come-which is the power of God for the salvation of all who believe and his use of Christian evidences is to be seen in the context of the content of his proclamation, namely the historical events associated with the dying and rising of Christ.
-The same man who put no confidence in the flesh, is the same man who "reasoned," "discoursed," "persuaded" and "debated" with his audiences that the content of his preaching was true, because the Lord of Glory rose again from the dead.
+Thus it seems that Paul's "proclamation-defense" is clearly anchored in the death, burial and especially the resurrection of Jesus Christ, not in the formal proofs of classical apologetics.
+Neither can we view Paul's apologetic through the lens of any semi-Pelagian form of evangelical evidential apologetics which sees Christian evidences as merely additional inducements for one to make a "decision" for Jesus.
+For

+Paul's apologetic is perfectly consistent with his theological core and, given human sinfulness and moral depravity typical of this present "evil age," evidential facts by themselves cannot tip the scale from unbelief to faith.
+For Paul it is the Gospel-the wisdom of the age to come-which is the power of God for the salvation of all who believe, and his use of Christian evidences is to be seen in the context of the content of his proclamation, namely the historical events associated with the dying and rising of Christ.
+The same man who put no confidence in the flesh, is the man who also "reasoned," "discoursed," "persuaded," and "debated" with his audiences that the content of his preaching was true, because the Lord of Glory rose again from the dead.